 The concept of intersectionality was first proposed in 1989 by black feminist researcher Kimberlé Williams Crenshaw to represent the many different layers of social stratification that can combine to disadvantage people.
 This includes factors like race, sexual orientation, social class, age, disability, and gender.
 Expanding on this concept, sociologist Patricia Hill Collins described the intersectional points … Continue reading Intersectionality and what it means for mental health

 Employers aren't supposed to discriminate against people with mental illness.
 In fact, it's often against the law.
-Yet it happens, so what do we do about it when it does?
-In Canada, provincial human rights legislation requires equal rights and opportunities for people with disabilities and other disadvantaged groups.
-People with mental and physical disabilities … Continue reading Mental Illness and Employment Discrimination
+Yet employment discrimination happens, so what do we do about it when it does?
+Canadian human rights legislation In Canada, provincial human rights legislation requires equal rights and opportunities for people with disabilities and other disadvantaged groups.
+People … Continue reading Mental Illness and Employment Discrimination

 Social determinants of health represent those factors which, whether we have control over them or not, can significantly influence both physical and mental health outcomes.
 Differences produced by social injustice can (and does) produce systemic health inequities between rich and poor, with a "social gradient" in between.
 The Government of Canada identifies eleven key social … Continue reading Why social determinants of health matter

 Happy Independence Day to my American friends!
 While the country celebrates freedom, the asylum-seekers detained in horrible conditions on the southern border also deserve to be in our thoughts.
 The Declaration of Independence states: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with … Continue reading Happy Fourth of July